Meet Miranda Jewels—

 While you walk through this transcendental journey, how you are treated matters immensely.
 You deserve to feel empowered and supported, surrounded by those who understand the magnitude of the moment.
 My commitment is to safeguard this sacred space, while documenting your strength and love in its purest form.
 Together, we will honor not only the arrival of your child but also the remarkable evolution of you as a parent.

 Amid the heartache, every image reflected the deep love we held for our daughter and each other.
-Those photographs became sacred, preserving not just memories but the strength of our bond.
-This was a pivotal realization of photography's transformative power.
-In our grief, these images became our lasting connection to Nona, transcending simple documentation.
+Those photographs became sacred, as they were the only memories we would have with our daughter.
+This was a pivotal realization of photography's power.
+In our grief, these images became our lasting connection to Nona.
+On that day, photography revealed its true purpose: to immortalize love, connection, and the essence of life, even in the face of unimaginable loss.

 Motherhood has shaped so much of who I am both as a human being and as a birth worker

-As the days move forward, I fought an ongoing battle between fear and hope, struggling to fully trust my body.
-To find comfort, I reminded myself of the present and allowed my body to settle there as I documented our journey through photographs—each click capturing not only physical changes but the emotional endurance I embraced.
+Pregnancy after loss was a journey filled with intense emotions, weaving together grief and hope.
+As the days moved forward, I fought an ongoing battle between fear & hope, struggling to fully trust my body.
+To find comfort, I reminded myself of the present and allowed my body to settle there as I documented our journey through photographs.

 When our daughter arrived, weighing 9 lbs 7 oz after a whirlwind labor, I felt an overwhelming sense of accomplishment.
 I never imagined I would ever heal enough emotionally and mentally to trust my body again, but I surprised myself with the redemptive birth of our Raeya Moon.